isomerpages/ogp-buildforgood/index.md

   - hero:
       background: /images/hero-banner.png
   - infobar:
-      title: A hackathon to make Singapore better
+      title: A hackathon for the public good
       description: "Build for Good is for the ones who are willing to get their hands dirty to make Singapore better. "
       button: about build for good